 Students are responsible for their personal property.
-All personal property such as knapsacks, coats and electronic/digital devices should remain in lockers during class time.
+All personal property such as knapsacks, coats and electronic/digital devices should remain in the classroom with the student.
 Students should use discretion in bringing money or valuable personal property to school.
 The school will not be responsible for lost or stolen articles on school property.
 Please note thefts do occur on a regular basis at high school.
 Don't be a victim - do not bring money or valuables to school.